polywrap/safe-playground/README.md

 ## Multiplatform Support: Rust

-One of the powerful advantages of the AA Wrap is that it can be used in any app, as long as the app has a Polywrap client library installed.
+One of the AA Wrap's powerful advantages is that it can be used in any app, as long as the app has a Polywrap client library installed.

 The above scripts were run in a JavaScript environment.
 We've also prepared scripts that run in **Rust** below.